NatLabs/ZenDB/readme.md

 ## Contributing

 Contributions are welcome!
-Please feel free to create an isssue to report a bug or submit a Pull Request.
+Please feel free to create an issue to report a bug or submit a Pull Request.
 For features, please create an issue first to discuss supporting it in this project.

 ## License